Sticker (song)

 "Sticker" is a song recorded by South Korean boy group NCT 127 for their third studio album of the same name.
-Composed by frequent production group and collaborator Dem Jointz, Calixthe, Prince Chapelle, Ryan S. Jhun and Yoo Young-jin with lyrical composition by the latter, member Taeyong and Mark, the "experimental" hip-hop track was released digitally on September 17, 2021 as the lead single from the album by SM Entertainment.
+Composed by frequent production group and collaborator Dem Jointz, Calixte, Prince Chapelle, Ryan S. Jhun and Yoo Young-jin with lyrical composition by the latter and members Taeyong and Mark, the "experimental" hip-hop track was released digitally on September 17, 2021 as the lead single from the album by SM Entertainment.
 An accompanying music video was released on the same release date, which depicts a "futuristic/space cowboy" concept.

 "Sticker" became the group's second top-five hit on the Gaon Digital Chart, while becoming their eleventh top-five entry on the US World Digital Song Sales chart.
 It is also NCT 127's first entry on the Global 200 chart, where it peaked at number 101.
 "Sticker" achieved ten wins in South Korean music programs, becoming the most-awarded song by NCT 127 and by an NCT sub-unit.